mwc360/mwc360.github.io/_posts/2025-02-26-The-Art-and-Science-of-Table-Compaction.md

 > _While Scheduled Compaction was almost as fast as Auto Compaction, it's important to consider the additional cost of coding, scheduling, optimzing the frequency of run, and maintaining the maintenance job.
 With Auto Compaction on the other hand, just turn it on and you get the same benefit as a perfectly scheduled compaction job, but without any of the overhead and complexity._

 ## What about larger batch sizes?
-I started to performed some testing at both 100K and 1M row batch sizes.
+I performed testing at both 100K and 1M row batch sizes.
 At 100K row batches the results are nearly identical to the 1K row batches.
 At 1M rows, Auto Compaction appeared to be running too frequently which resulted in much less of a performance benefit.

 With auto compaction we now see that as our data volume increases we start to accumulate files that are right sized (> 128Mb).
 The active file count no longer returns to 1 file every 4 batches, instead it increases linearly and ends with 42 total files.
 The frequency of mini-compactions that are runs adapts as the data volume changes, based on the count of small files below a max file count threshold (explained later).